mtassia/TIAMMAt/README.md

   35. ProteomeA.Pkinase_present_after_revision.hmmscan_vs_revised_Pfam.domtblout.besthits.tsv #Best-hits file associated with the above file
   36. [Repeat (33-35) for each ProteomeA+Ubiquitin, ProteomeB+Pkinase, and ProteomeB+Ubiquitin]
 ```
+**Major Output Explanation:**
 Summary statistics in `IDENTIFICATION_STATISTICS.txt` are a useful metric for checking the results of TIAMMAt.
 For easy viewing, try `column -t IDENTIFICATION_STATISTICS.txt`.
+The column headers of `IDENTIFICATION_STATISTICS.txt` are as follows:
+* 1 = Dataset ID
+* 2 = Domain ID
+* 3 = Number of sequences from pre-revision dataset with best-fit target domain
+* 4 = Number of domain occurances within column (3)
+* 5 = Number of sequences in post-revision dataset with best-fit target domain (base or revised)
+* 6 = Number of base domain occurances within column (5)
+* 7 = Number of revised domain occurances within column (6)

 Users primarily interested in the revised domain profile-HMMs can find their revised models in the `REVISED_MODELS` directory, and those interested in the number of domain-containing proteins per dataset can find those data in the `FINAL_HMMSCAN` directory.